-The mini chicken meatballs are especially fun for kids and the fibre-rich barley and veggies make it really satisfying.
+The mini chicken meatballs are especially fun for kids and the fiber-rich barley and veggies make it really satisfying.
+Perfect for those cooler days!

-For more tasty soups, be sure to try my Chicken Potato Soup and Healthy Chicken Noodle Soup Recipe too!
+For more tasty soups, be sure to try my Healthy Chicken Potato Soup and Healthy Chicken Noodle Soup Recipe too!

-- Filling: One serving of this soup contains 30 grams of protein and 8 grams of fibre so it will keep you feeling satisfied for hours.
-Barley is packed full of soluble fibre, which can help to fill you up and also assist in lowering cholesterol too.
+- One serving contains 30 grams of protein and 8 grams of fiber to keep you feeling satisfied for hours

 Ingredient Notes